On finitely stable domains: Examples

 Clearly $R_1\sub R_2\sub\dots$ and $R=\bigcup_n R_n$.
 For each $n$, there exists a retraction $\varphi_n: R\to R_n$ that maps to $0$ each indeterminate $Z_i$, for $i>n$.
 Clearly $\varphi_n(MR)\sub M_nR_n$.
 By Lemma \ref{intclos}, the domains $R_n$ are integrally closed.
 Since the domains $R_n$ are Noetherian, from Corollary \ref{noeth} it follows that $R$ is c.i.c. and $R$ satisfies accp.

-The ideal $P$ is prime since $P$ is the set of all rational functions in $R$ vanishing when plugging in first $X=0$, and then $Y=0$ (thus these rational functions are defined for $X=0$, and {\em after} plugging in $X=0$, we obtain a function defined for $Y=0$).
+The ideal $P$ is prime since $P$ is the set of all rational functions in $R$ vanishing when plugging in first $X=0$, and then $Y=0$ (all rational functions in $R$ are defined for $X=0$, and {\em after} plugging in $X=0$, we obtain a function defined for $Y=0$).
 For all $n\ge1$, the elements $Z_n$ are invertible in $R_P$, so $\frac X{Y^n}\in R_P$.
 Since $Y$ is not invertible in $R_P$, we see that the domain $R_P$ is not Archimedean.

-\begin{example} A completely integrally closed domain $R$ satisfying accp with just two maximal ideals such that for each maximal ideal $M$, the domain $R_M$ is not Archimedean. \end{example}
+\begin{example} A completely integrally closed domain $R$ satisfying accp with just two maximal ideals such that, for each maximal ideal $M$, the domain $R_M$ is not Archimedean. \end{example}

 Let $k$ be a field and let

 where $X_i,Y_i,Z_{i,n} (i=1,2,\ n\ge1)$ are independent indeterminates over $k$.

 Let